 Keep in mind that making friends doesn’t usually happen overnight, but a little effort at the start will go a long way!

-We’re excited to welcome you back onto our spacious campus.
+We’re excited to welcome you back onto campus.
 We’re doing everything we can to make sure you feel safe at all times.
-On this page you’ll find out what you need to know and what you need to do ahead of coming to campus – virtually or in person.
+On this page you’ll find out what you need to know and what you need to do ahead of coming to campus.